 In another instance, when an appointment is set by an Internet Sales Manager, it is only good business to have an additional person reach out and confirm the appointment.
 Let’s face it….
 Doctors are not the ones calling you back to confirm your appointment, it’s the nurse receptionists.

-That is the power of the BDC.
+That is the power of a BDC with good BDC training.
 More than one person making multiple touches to maximize results.
 It is a team environment.
 We must make back-up calls for the sales team to unsold customers, to all sold customers, to all set appointments, to all missed appointments, to all potential customers, to all active leads, to all impending lost customers, and to all lease return customers.

 And it isn’t just calls that should be made to these consumers, but emails too.
 Fit yourself with a strong CRM that allows several people to be prompted/triggered to contact each customer (via phone and email) without the lead changing hands.
 That is a very important trait to have in any good CRM.